ToruNiina/website/content/posts/writing-board-game-AI.en.md

 So, three weeks ago, I wrote AI which can play the board game.
 Lately, I have been a bit busy, so I haven't had time to write this article.
-But now that I have have some time to spare, I'd like to share what I did.
+But now that I have some time to spare, I'd like to share what I did.

 ## Background: Rule of SEPARO